-- If you make these payments yourself, they are included in your out-of-pocket costs - These payments are also included if they are made on your behalf by certain other individuals or organizations.
+- If you make these payments yourself, they are included in your out-of-pocket costs - These payments are also included in your out-ofpocket costs if they are made on your behalf by certain other individuals or organizations.
 This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, or by the Indian Health Service.
 Payments made by Medicare's Extra Help Program are also included